jannelaroshni195/ECommmerce-data-Anaylsis/README.md

 Save each sheet as a CSV file.

 Step 2: Data Cleaning and Exploration in MySQL

  -----Data Cleaning-----

--Remove Duplicates
+1.Remove Duplicates
--Handle Null or Missing Values: Check for NULL values in critical columns.
+2.Handle Null or Missing Values: Check for NULL values in critical columns.
--Standardize Date Formats
+3.Standardize Date Formats
--Correct Category Values
+4.Correct Category Values

 -----Data Exploration-----
--Get Sales Summary
+1.Get Sales Summary
--Identify Top-Selling Products
+2.Identify Top-Selling Products
--Analyze Returns
+3.Analyze Returns
--Customer Segmentation
+4.Customer Segmentation

 Step 3: Analyze and Visualize the Data
 Now that the data is in a Pandas DataFrame, we can use different libraries to explore and analyze it.